Paramount Pictures: 2005–2019: "New" Viacom era

+2019–2025: ViacomCBS/Paramount Global era

 On September 29, 2016, National Amusements sent a letter to both CBS Corporation and Viacom, encouraging the two companies to merge back into one company.
 On December 12, the deal was called off.
 On May 30, 2019, CNBC reported that CBS and Viacom would explore merger discussions in mid-June 2019.
 Reports say that CBS and Viacom reportedly set August 8 as an informal deadline for reaching an agreement to recombine the two media companies.
 CBS announced to acquire Viacom as part of the re-merger for up to $15.4 billion.
 On August 2, 2019, the two companies agreed to remerge back into one entity, which was named ViacomCBS; the deal was closed on December 4, 2019.

 In December 2019, ViacomCBS agreed to purchase a 49% stake in Miramax that was owned by beIN Media Group, with Paramount gaining the distribution of the studio's 700-film library, as well as its future releases.
-Also, Paramount will produce television series based on Miramax's IPs.
+Also, Paramount would produce television series based on Miramax's IPs.
 The deal officially closed on April 3, 2020.
 ViacomCBS later announced that it would rebrand the CBS All Access streaming service as Paramount+ to allow for international expansion using the widely recognized Paramount name and drawing from the studio's library, as well as that of CBS, MTV, Nickelodeon, and more.

 Gianopulos was fired in September 2021 and replaced by Nickelodeon president Brian Robbins.

-In January 2022, Paramount Pictures acquired the rights to Tomi Adeyemi's young adult fantasy novel Children of Blood and Bone from Lucasfilm.
+In January 2022, Paramount Pictures acquired the rights to Tomi Adeyemi's young adult fantasy novel Children of Blood and Bone from Lucasfilm and 20th Century Studios.
 As part of the acquisition, the film will have a guaranteed exclusive theatrical release while Adeyemi will write the screenplay and serve as executive producer.
 The film adaptation will also be produced by Temple Hill Entertainment and Sunswept Entertainment.

 On February 16, 2022, ViacomCBS changed its name to Paramount Global, after the studio.

 On March 8, 2022, Paramount Players' operations were folded into Paramount Pictures Motion Picture Group.
-However, it will continue to operate as a label as it has several upcoming films on its slate.
+However, it continues to operate as a label as it has several upcoming films on its slate.

 On November 15, 2022, Paramount entered a multi-year exclusive deal with former president of DC Films Walter Hamada.
-Hamada will oversee the development of horror films beginning in 2023.
+Hamada oversaw the development of horror films beginning in 2023.

+2025–present: Paramount Skydance era

+In 2024, terms were set for the merger between Paramount Global and Skydance Media, at a valuation of $28 billion.
+Negotiations continued into 2025 among the investment teams with David Ellison, the CEO of Skydance, and Shari Redstone.
+In July 2025, the merger received regulatory approval, setting a path for Ellison to become CEO of Paramount.
+The deal closed the following month.